 Make sure that at least 80 % of your diet comes from wholesome nutrient dense foods, and then the remaining 20 % can be something that you enjoy and like.
 Here’s a pyramid to keep in mind:

 There’s a lot more than just food composition that goes into a well set up bulking diet.
-The size of the calorie surplus, a balanced macronutrient intake with enough proteins and carbs to boost muscle growth and so on.
+The size of the calorie surplus, a balanced macronutrient intake with enough proteins and carbs to boost muscle growth and so on is very important.
+Not to speak of the importance of training for muscle growth.

 Is dirty bulking worth it?
 Dirty bulking is when you’re simply eating everything in sight and don’t care about how much you eat and the quality of what you eat.
 Your main goal is just to eat as much as possible to ensure that you’re gaining weight quickly!